justincihi/pharmasight-platform/SECURITY_SUMMARY.md

 - Error handling secure
 - Dependencies up-to-date
 - No exposed secrets in code
+- Proper authentication with bcrypt
+- Rate limiting implemented

 **Medium Risk Items:**
-- ⚠️ Demo authentication (must fix for production)
-- ⚠️ No rate limiting (should add)
-- ⚠️ No HTTPS (should add reverse proxy)
+- ⚠️ No HTTPS (should add reverse proxy for production)

 **No High Risk Items Identified**